OSInside/kiwi/doc/source/schema.rst

 * ``hybridpersistent`` `[?]`_: Will trigger the creation of a partition for a COW file to keep data persistent over a reboot
 * ``hybridpersistent_filesystem`` `[?]`_: Set the filesystem to use for persistent writing if a hybrid image is used as disk on e.g a USB Stick.
 By default the btrfs filesystem is used
 * ``gpt_hybrid_mbr`` `[?]`_: for gpt disk types only: create a hybrid GPT/MBR partition table
+* ``force_mbr`` `[?]`_: Force use of MBR (msdos table) partition table even if the use of the GPT would be the natural choice.
+On e.g some arm systems an EFI partition layout is required but must not be stored in a GPT.
+For those rare cases this attribute allows to force the use of the msdos table including all its restrictions in max partition size and amount of partitions
 * ``initrd_system`` `[?]`_: specify which initrd builder to use, default is kiwi's builtin architecture.
 Be aware that the dracut initrd system does not support all features of the kiwi initrd
 * ``image`` : Specifies the image type
 * ``installboot`` `[?]`_: Specifies the bootloader default boot entry for the" initial boot of a kiwi install image.
 This value is" only evaluated for grub and ext|syslinux"